 “Anne!” he called out, slowly making his way through the sexy clothing until he caught Anne’s ‘Afro Puffs’ bobbing over the sexy clothes racks.
 She was at the 2nd end of the store, locking the other entrance, identical to the one Andrew had just done.

 “We’re secure,” she said, returning to his side.
 They made their way to the cash register in the back of the store and out of sight of both entrances.

 The siblings collapsed on the floor, leaning against the base of the cashier’s island nook.
 They could hear corpses banging on both entranceway doors like stereo.
 The glass doors weren’t gonna hold them off for long.

 They looked at each other and smiled.

-“Fuck!”
+“Damnit!”
 Andrew said.
-“How the hell did we just do that?” he held out his fist and his sister pounded his with her own.
+“How the hell did we just do that?”
+He held out his fist and his sister pounded his with her own.

 “Here,” Andrew said reaching into the large army duffle bag to slowly pull out the pristine Mossberg 500 Bullpup Shotgun.
 The sawed-off, two-handle shotgun looked impressive.
 Andrew grabbed it by the rectangular handle resting on top of the barrel and passed it to his sister.